MiguelSperle/nexbuy/README.md

 <p>
     <b>
         Since it's a study project, some parts are simulated, but not all.
-For instance, while order shipping and its status updates are simulated, the freight queries are real using the API MELHOR ENVIO
+For instance, while order shipping and its status updates are simulated, the freight queries are real using the API Melhor Envio.
     </b>
 </p>